Images Index> Matlock Bath, 20th and 21st Century Images> This page

 There was great excitement in the village when the spectacular Sanger's Circus passed through Matlock Bath.
 Parades through the streets were part of the showman's exhibition and such "gorgeous" processions generally finished at the show ground where they were to perform.
 This parade is travelling southwards through Matlock Bath and the most likely explanation is that the circus company had left Matlock and were passing through the village en route to another venue[1].

-Sanger's was one of the biggest English circuses during the 19th century and Lord George Sanger certainly knew how to hype things up.
+Sanger's was one of the biggest English circuses during the 19th century and the self-styled Lord George Sanger, who was the second generation of the circus owners, certainly knew how to hype things up.
 When he visited Derby in 1897, for example, the advertisement he placed in the local paper read:

 "Nine-tenths of the population of the United Kingdom have heard their Mothers, Fathers and Grandfathers speak of, and Millions that now wear their honoured grey hairs, in the sear of life, will say Sanger's Circus was the first circus I ever saw!
 Sanger's has been the best circus I have ever seen!!
 Sanger's always have something new!!!"[2]

-Sanger added that the Derby show marked his Diamond Jubilee as a performer, dating his professional life from 1837.
-He also congratulated Queen Victoria on her Jubilee.
+Lord George Sanger (b.1825) added that the Derby show marked his Diamond Jubilee as a performer, dating his professional life from 1837.
+He also congratulated Queen Victoria on her own Diamond Jubilee.

-Whilst it is difficult to know which of the two competing circuses was sometimes visiting, as in 1886, we know that Lord John Sanger's circus was performing in the Matlocks in 1899.
+Whilst it is sometimes difficult to know which of the two competing circuses was visiting the area, as in 1886, we know that it was Lord John Sanger's circus who were performing in the Matlocks in 1899.
 The Good Friday Bank Holiday that year proved to be a really wet day.

 "From the time they arrived until going away there was no pleasure to be found such as that for which the excursionist came.
 Lord John Sanger's circus occupied a site in one of Mr Ward's fields.
 People went there to obtain shelter from the wet and cold.
 The day passed, over with lamentation from the tripper because the uncomfortable condition he was in, and from the caterer through the store of food remaining on his hands"[9].

-On another occasion Sanger's Circus was performing at Bateman's Park, opposite the Railway Hotel in Matlock[6].
-The elephants were always popular and some of them, according to Mr. Arkle, were seen to drink water from the Derwent.
-Unfortunately, one of the animals became problematic, refused to leave the river, and attempts to scare it - with gunfire - were unsuccessful.
-A second elephant was taken back into the water to encourage the stubborn one to come out.
-Although no date was provided for this particular episode, it must have taken place in 1905 as Arkle also recounted what happened to the animal when the circus moved on to Bakewell; the story is the same[7].
+On another occasion Sanger's Circus was performing at Bateman's Park, opposite the Railway Hotel, in Matlock[10].
+Their elephants were always a popular attraction and on this occasion some of them, according to a book by Mr. Arkle, were seen to drink water from the Derwent.
+Unfortunately, one of the animals became problematic and refused to leave the river; attempts to scare it - with gunfire - were unsuccessful.
+A second elephant was taken back into the water to encourage the stubborn animal to come out.
+Whilst no date was provided for this particular episode, it must have taken place in May 1905 as Arkle also recounted what happened to the animal when the circus moved on to Bakewell (see below)[11].

 Lord John Sanger's circus visited Matlock again on 19 April 1912; it arrived from Belper in the morning before presenting an afternoon and evening performance and was to travel on to Bakewell the following day.
-It was planned that, should the weather be fine, the first performance "would be preceded by a gorgeous procession of what is best described as a circus, hippodrome and menagerie"[11].
-From what we can see in the two rare images here, it seems an apt description.
+It was planned that, should the weather be fine, the first performance "would be preceded by a gorgeous procession of what is best described as a circus, hippodrome and menagerie"[15].
+From what can be seen in the rare images here, it seems an apt description.
+The 1912 show also included "A performance of Reputed excellence and the talk of Two Hemispheres, Sanger's Famous Seal Lions, Marvellous Amphibious Performers.
+Part Animal and Part Fish."

 Below is another picture of the circus, this time parading through Alfreton's Cattle Market.
-We can get more of a sense of just how long the parades were from this image.
-In this picture you can see a group of four horses, three of which are riderless and on the fourth is a man wearing armour.
+It is included here as it shows just how long the parades were.
+There does not seem to have been a similar photograph taken in the Matlocks.
+In this image you can see a group of four horses, three of which are riderless and on the fourth is a man wearing armour.
 There are four large elephants and three or four camels in the foreground, with a line stretching back along the road behind them that includes more horses and people wearing a variety of costumes.
 The circus seems to have visited Alfreton almost every year between 1890 and 1900, and presumably they also visited the Matlocks with similar frequency.
-They were back in Alfreton again in 1903[12].
+They were back in Alfreton again in 1903[16].

-2. "Sanger's Procession, Alfreton" in the collection of and provided by and © Susan Tomlinson.
+2. Untitled [Elephant in the River at Matlock], photo by W. Kink Cromford, May 1905. © K - Private Collector.
+3. "Sanger's Procession, Alfreton" in the collection of and provided by and © Susan Tomlinson.

 Top image scanned for this website and information researched, written by and © Ann Andrews.